ayush03ch/Recipe-Book/README.md

 2) Navigate to the project directory: cd Recipe-Book.
 3) Install the necessary dependencies by running: 'npm install'.
 4) Once the dependencies are installed, start the development server with ng serve.
-5) Open your web browser and visit http://localhost:4200 to view the website.
+5) Open your web browser and visit  'localhost'  to view the website.

 ## Contributing
 Contributions are welcome!
 If you have any ideas for new features, improvements, or bug fixes, feel free to submit a pull request.
 Please adhere to the code of conduct and follow the contribution guidelines.